 A Virtual Private Server

 Are you going to run an online store?
 Do you have many images or videos on a web site that require a lot of memory?
 Are you making a heavy application?
-This requires more memory and computing power.
+This requires more memory, computing power and web space.
 Shared hosting is not enough in that case.
-With a VPS there’s more storage space and more computing power.
+With a VPS there’s more RAM, storage space and more processing power.
 This also allows you to easily host multiple sites on one VPS.
 Depending on your plans, you can opt for a VPS with more storage capacity.

 Does your website get many visitors?
 And are there regularly peak moments, for example because you are selling tickets for a famous festival or running busy campaigns?
 A VPS can handle this better than shared hosting.
 Websites will remain fast and stable.
 In addition, your website will not be affected if other sites on the server get many visitors.
 After all, a virtual server is separated from the rest.